 Hand Carved Irish Bog Oak Walking Stick, of outstanding quality, made in Ireland during the last half of the Nineteenth Century.

-The plain horizontal tau shaped grip above a finely carved shaft depicting an ambundance of Shamrocks and Scrolls.
+The plain horizontal tau shaped grip above a finely carved shaft depicting an Irish Harp, a Round Tower and an ambundance of Shamrocks and Scrolls.

-Condition: Superb untouched condition with nice surface patination and very light evidence of use, original bi-metal ferrule is a little worn, almost half of the shaft is carved.
-KILLARNEY is carved on handle.
+Condition: Superb untouched condition with nice surface patination and very light evidence of use, later in our opinion a useful rubber ferrule, almost half of the shaft is carved.
+Nice white metal collar close to handle.

 Length: 36.25" (92cm).
 Width: (of handle) 4.25” (11cm).

 Shipped to Alexandria, Virginia, USA.

 Irish Bog Oak wood is a rare timber which is excavated from deep underground, usually as a by-product of turf cutting, or when bogland is drained for agricultural use.
 The wood varies in age, usually ranging between 2,000 and 6,000 years old, The wood has been preserved due to the unique conditions of the Turf bogs in Ireland which waterlog the wood and keep it free from oxygen and sunlight which would cause it to decay.
 The chemistry of the Bog also reacts with the wood and transforms it's colour.
 Bog Oak is usually jet black, but occasionally a very dark brown.
 Throughout the Nineteenth Century and later many decorative items such as small furniture, Writing Slopes Book Slides and Ladies Jewellery, always with distinctive hand carved Irish subjects.
 This is a really superb Walking Cane offered in good condition.